-- 1) Evaluation by Student The student completes an evaluation of the rotation site.
-This form must be submitted with the packet. - 2) Evaluation by Preceptor The Preceptor completes an evaluation of the student.
+- 1) Evaluation by Student The student completes an evaluation of the rotation site. - 2) Evaluation by Preceptor The Preceptor completes an evaluation of the student.
 If possible, the preceptor should review the evaluation with the student.
-Student may submit the evaluation or the Preceptor can mail or fax the evaluation to the MEDEX office.
-If faxing, please send the form to the Seattle office at 206.616.3889. - 3) Reflection Paper -- Write a paper on your inpatient/specialty clinical experience covering ALL of the following topics: - Briefly describe the community and patient population - Analysis of the role of the clinic in the community - Discuss the access to care challenges in this clinic and the role of the preceptor - Describe the relationship between precepting physician and PA
+The student should submit the evaluation during the CARE Week Debriefing Session (as noted above).
+If necessary, the preceptor can mail or fax the evaluation to the MEDEX office.
+If faxing, please send the form to the Seattle office at (206) 221-5393. - 3) Debriefing Session There will a debriefing session for CARE Week.
+It is normally scheduled sometime within the first week the didactic students return to campus.
+Check your site's Didactic Schedule for exact time and day.
+The MEDEX Faculty Member coordinating and supervising the debriefing session will decide on the best way to divide the class (by last name, by type of exposure, rural vs. urban, etc.).